5 Types of Fungal Diseases That Attack Plants

 Blight

-Generally speaking, blight is a fungal disease, and similar to powdery mildew, is spread by fungal spores blowing in the wind.
-Infected plants left growing in vegetable patches, or plants growing from infected plant material can be sources of the fungal infection.
+Generally speaking, blight is a fungal disease that is spread by fungal spores blowing in the wind.
+Infected plants left growing in vegetable patches or plants growing from infected plant material can be sources of the fungal infection.

 • What Does Blight Look Like on Plants?